Dry Eye Treatment

 Intense Pulsed Light Therapy is a treatment that delivers pulses of light to liquefy and release oils that have hardened and clogged the oil glands in the eyelids.
 IPL also reduces eyelid redness and inflammation, and stimulates healthy gland function.

-• Doctors recommend 3-4 treatments around 3 weeks apart.
+- Doctors recommend 3-4 treatments around 3 weeks apart, then once a year for maintenance

 Regener-Eyes Eye Drops